 But as a doctor, how can you avoid claims of negligence against your name and the damage this can cause to your reputation?
-In reality, the only way to avoid medical practice entirely is not to practise medicine, but that isn’t why you spent all those years at medical school, is it?
+In reality, the only way to avoid medical practice entirely is not to practice medicine, but that isn’t why you spent all those years at medical school, is it?

 These tips can help you avoid putting yourself at risk of being sued for mistakes you might make or have been accused of making.